bochia/PDFToolsCSharp/README.md

 # PDFTools.SplitMerge Nuget Package
-On this page you will find real code examples of how to use the PDFTools.SplitMerge nuget package.
+The PDFTools.SplitMerge package provides classes that allow for splitting/merging PDFs.
+The package flexible and provides classes for splitting and/or merging in memory or by using file storage.
+On this page you will find real code examples of how to use the classes provided in the nuget package.

 ## Split By Ranges (File Storage)
 ### Code